 In the last few years, the US military has started a modernization programme to replace the old satellites currently orbiting Earth.
 GPS satellites in orbit have estimated lifespans of 12-15 years.
 Renewing the satellites will increase the capabilities of GPS such as accuracy and precision.
 The US Air Force estimates the accuracy of GPSIII satellites to be down to 40 centimetres which is a massive upgrade from its previous values.

 Facts about GPS Satellite Positioning:

 1-There are currently 31 operational GPS satellites orbiting the Earth right now.

 2-Global Positioning System idea came from LORAN and Decca Navigation System, which were used by US military during World War II.

 3-GPS tracking systems use the principle of Doppler Effect to calculate the distance and identify locations by using the change in frequency of signals by the GPS satellites.

 4-The navigation system of the US Navy was being used by the army before the Global Positioning System.
 But US Air Force requested a faster and better navigation system for their operations which led the army to use navigation satellites.

 5-GPS started being used in vehicles in 1996.

-When I watch GPS trackers on TV, I can see the tracker move across a map, but when I use one myself it jumps from point to point.
+When I see GPS tracking devices on TV, I can see the tracker move across the map continuously, but when I use one myself it jumps from one point to another.